ArieCreson/DPD_Project_Pub/README.md

 1. Input Data
 The input signal (z) is loaded from fxp_40MHz_sample_rate_H7B20L1000.mat.

-The measured output signal (Y) is loaded from test.mat.
+The signal (Y) is loaded from test.mat.

 2. Output Data
 The function returns the NMSE and condition number as metrics for evaluating the DPD performance.